 What is Social Security’s five-step sequential evaluation process for determining whether an individual is disabled?

-To decide whether you are disabled, the Social Security Administration (SSA) use a step-by-step process involving five questions.
-[Note: for a visual diagram of the five-step process, scroll to the bottom of this page].
+To decide whether you are disabled, the Social Security Administration (SSA) uses a step-by-step process involving five questions.
 The steps are:

 If you are working in 2013 and your earnings average more than $1,040 a month, you generally cannot be considered disabled because you are considered to be engaging in Substantial Gainful Employment.

 If you are not working, SSA goes to Step 2.

 Your condition must interfere with basic work-related activities for your claim to be considered further.
 If it does not so interfere, Social Security will find that you are not disabled.

 If your condition does interfere with basic work-related activities, SSA goes to Step 3.

 3. Is Your Condition Found in the List of Disabling Conditions?